mitre/quaerite/README.md

 to the challenges of tuning search engines.
 One may spend a not insignificant amount of time tuning countless parameters.
 In the end, we hope that _invenietis_ with slightly less effort than without this project.
-For the pronunciation, [this link](https://forvo.com/word/quaerite_et_invenietis/).
+For the pronunciation, see [this link](https://forvo.com/word/quaerite_et_invenietis/).

 License (see also LICENSE.txt)